Cooking dry beans is easy, but there are a few different ways to do it, so we’re going to show you all of them!

 Rinsing removes the toxins, as well as any dirt or debris.
 Place them in a colander and rinse thoroughly with cold water before cooking.

-If you’re looking for a quick and easy way to cook dried beans, then the Instant Pot is a great choice.
+If you’re looking for a quick and easy way to cook them, then the Instant Pot is a great choice.

 If you’re looking for a more hands-off approach, then the slow cooker is a good option.
 And lastly, if you want more control over how the beans are cooked, then stovetop cooking is the way to go.